CatsLover2006/tns-sockport/README.md

 An updated version of TotallyNotSpyware with sockport2 exploit and updated bootstrap.

-- Replaced v0rtex with sockport2 for better reliability
-- Installs Zebra v1.1.36 instead of Cydia on initial installation
+- I didn't do much here, just some basic HTML and CSS updates
-- I recommend using [MeridianFix](https://github.com/LukeZGD/MeridianFix) instead because of issues with doubleH3lix
+- LukeZGD recommends using [MeridianFix](https://github.com/LukeZGD/MeridianFix) instead because of issues with doubleH3lix

-[**[ Live version at lukezgd.github.io/tns-sockport ]**](https://lukezgd.github.io/tns-sockport)
+[**[ Live version at very.spyware.litten.ca ]**](https://very.spyware.litten.ca)

 This program is definitely not spyware.
 Run it on your 64-bit iOS device as soon as possible.